mcombeau/ft_transcendance/notes.md

 - Nice to have

   - all tokens are taken directly from socket
-  - replay button on you won/ you lost screens
   - publish website (see clevercloud)

 - IF PROBLEMS WITH LOGOUT/BAD TOKEN: